khalti/docs.khalti.com/content/checkout/flutter/khalti-checkout.md

     - **publicKey**: Merchant's live or test public key provided by Khalti.
     - **pidx**: Unique product identifier received after initiating the payment via a server-side POST request.
-    - **returnUrl**: Merchant's URL where the user must be redirected after the payment is unsuccessfully made.
+    - **returnUrl**: Merchant's URL where the user must be redirected after the payment is successfully or unsuccessfully made.
+This value should correspond to the `return_url` specified during the initiation of the payment through a server-side POST request.
     - **environment**: An enum that determines whether test API or production API should be invoked.
 Can be either `Environment.prod` or `Environment.test`.
 Set to `Environment.prod` by default.

 - **onPaymentResult**: A callback function that is triggered if the payment is successfully made and redirected to merchant's return URL.
 The callback takes in two arguments.